vivekisreddy/project3-cs3013-os/README.txt

 wait_time: The time the job spends waiting in the queue before execution.
 next: A pointer to the next job in the linked list.
 Algorithm for Scheduling Policies

 FIFO Scheduling (First In First Out):
 The jobs are executed in the order they are read from the input file.
 Each job runs to completion before the next job begins.
 The response_time is set as the current time when a job starts, turnaround_time is computed as the time the job finishes, and wait_time is calculated as the time the job has been waiting in the queue.

 SJF Scheduling (Shortest Job First):
 Jobs are sorted by their burst time (ascending order).
 If two jobs have the same burst time, they are ordered by their job ID.
 The response_time, turnaround_time, and wait_time are then calculated for each job in the sorted list.

 RR Scheduling (Round Robin):
 Jobs are processed in a cyclic manner, with each job receiving a fixed "time slice" to run.
 If a job is not completed within its time slice, it is re-added to the queue with its remaining burst time.
 The response_time, turnaround_time, and wait_time are updated as the jobs are processed.

+Compilation & Running the Program

+To compile the program, use:

+make

+To run the scheduler with a workload file, use this format for example:

+./scheduler FIFO tests/2.in 0

+Running Tests
+To test the implementation, run the following command:

+bash run_tests.sh -t 1 - for  running the first test and so on just repalce the last number to run other tests

+This script will execute various test cases to ensure the correctness of FIFO, SJF, and RR scheduling policies.

 Workload Files
 The project uses five different workload files, each containing a set of job burst times.
 These files provide input to the job scheduling simulator and allow for testing under different job conditions.
 Below are the contents and a brief explanation of each workload file:

 workload1.in:
 3